josefurtado/NgxTagComplete/README.md

   shortcuts: any[] = [{shortcut: 'adm', value: 'administrator'}, {shortcut: 'ilj', value: 'i love javascript'}] }
 ```
-> In input(or textarea) element, press # and type it shortcut, done this, press the tab key
+> In input(or textarea) element, press # and type it shortcut, done this, press the tab key.